AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/ootb-dashboards.md

 Note that the availability of some dashboards depends upon your dataset.

-If you have questions or you're interested in adding a package to your account, send us a [support ticket](../getting-started/support.md) to get things started.
+If you have questions or you are interested in adding a package to your account, send us a [support ticket](../getting-started/support.md) to get things started.

 ## Executive overview